-The importance of business social interactions can be felt on the social media marketing efforts.
+Why is your business on social media?
+As a business owner, the importance of business social interactions can be felt in your social media marketing efforts.

 It’s an undeniable fact that most of the businesses on social media are there for one purpose – for business marketing and product promotion.

 As a business owner in this information and customer support conscious era, almost 90% of your business customers will expect your business to be on social media to connect with your customers.

 In fact, some people will not trust your business or brand if it’s not on social media.

 Why?
 Probably because consumers want more information – we are all living in an era when information sells even more than the actual products a business is selling.